The Safest Way To Bet On The Bitcoin Boom | OilPrice.com

 INDEMNIFICATION/RELEASE OF LIABILITY.
 By reading this communication, you agree to the terms of this disclaimer, including, but not limited to: releasing The Company, its affiliates, assigns and successors from any and all liability, damages, and injury from the information contained in this communication.
 You further warrant that you are solely responsible for any financial outcome that may come from your investment decisions.

-PAST PERFORMANCE IS NOT INDICATIVE OF FUTURE RESULTS.
+RISK OF INVESTING.
 Investing is inherently risky.
 While a potential for rewards exists, by investing, you are putting yourself at risk.
 You must be aware of the risks and be willing to accept them in order to invest in any type of security.
 Don't trade with money you can't afford to lose.
 This is neither a solicitation nor an offer to Buy/Sell securities.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed on this web site.
 The past performance of any trading system or methodology is not necessarily indicative of future results

-CFTC RULE 4.41 - HYPOTHETICAL OR SIMULATED PERFORMANCE RESULTS HAVE CERTAIN LIMITATIONS.
-UNLIKE AN ACTUAL PERFORMANCE RECORD, SIMULATED RESULTS DO NOT REPRESENT ACTUAL TRADING.
-ALSO, SINCE THE TRADES HAVE NOT BEEN EXECUTED, THE RESULTS MAY HAVE UNDER-OR- OVER COMPENSATED FOR THE IMPACT, IF ANY, OF CERTAIN MARKET FACTORS, SUCH AS LACK OF LIQUIDITY.
-SIMULATED TRADING PROGRAMS IN GENERAL ARE ALSO SUBJECT TO THE FACT THAT THEY ARE DESIGNED WITH THE BENEFIT OF HINDSIGHT.
-NO REPRESENTATION IS BEING MADE THAT ANY ACCOUNT WILL OR IS LIKELY TO ACHIEVE PROFIT OR LOSSES SIMILAR TO THOSE SHOWN.

 All trades, patterns, charts, systems, etc., discussed in this message and the product materials are for illustrative purposes only and not to be construed as specific advisory recommendations.
 All ideas and material presented are entirely those of the author and do not necessarily reflect those of the publisher.
-No system or methodology has ever been developed that can guarantee profits or ensure freedom from losses.
-No representation or implication is being made that using the methodology or system will generate profits or ensure freedom from losses.
-The testimonials and examples used herein are exceptional results, which do not apply to the average member, and are not intended to represent or guarantee that anyone will achieve the same or similar results.